tlseminar/tlseminar.github.io/web/content/post/tls-13.md

 Third, in Draft 10 of the TLS1.3 protocol, the handshake hashes restart upon receiving a Retry message and hence, the attacker can downgrade the Diffie-Hellman group for some classes of negotiation functions.

 TLS 1.3 draft 11 counters the above three attacks by incorporating two countermeasures.
-First, TLS 1.3 protocol continues the handshake hashes over retries (subfigure (a) of figure below).
+First, TLS 1.3 protocol continues the handshake hashes over retries (subfigure (a) of the figure below).
 Second, TLS 1.3 servers always include their highest supported version number in the server nonce, even when they choose a lower version such as TLS 1.0.
 Draft 11 of TLS 1.3 [fixed](https://github.com/tlswg/tls13-spec/pull/284) the issue by requiring TLS 1.3 server to set top N bits of the ServerRandom to be a specific fixed value on receiving ClientHello message from a TLS 1.2 or below client.
 TLS 1.3 clients which receive a TLS 1.2 or below ServerHello check for this value and abort if they receive it.
 The figure below shows the client check using `verifyVersion` functionality.
 This allows for detection of downgrade attacks over and above the Finished handshake as long as ephemeral cipher suites are used.
 This prevents attacks targeted at (EC)DHE.